The importance of background checks

 These new standards address a longstanding concern of Human Resource professionals: the absence of a concrete benchmark to vet and verify the quality of the background screeners.

-Advice: When choosing a background-screening provider or renewing your current one, look for NAPBS certification (www.napbs.com).
+Advice: When choosing a background-screening provider or renewing your current one, look for PBSA certification (www.thepbsa.org).
 Then, ask potential screening providers about their accuracy, specifically their error rate and resolution rate.
 Its information they don’t always give out, but it’s important criteria to judge diligence, compliance and abilities concerning the background reports they provide.

 "Managing Your Background Screening Programs – Free Tips to Get You Started the Right Way”